MICC personnel to participate in joint operational contract support exercise

 |0

-This work, MICC personnel to participate in joint operational contract support exercise, by Daniel P. Elkins, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, MICC personnel to participate in joint operational contract support exercise, by Ryan Mattox, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT